Vortetty/arduino-gameboy-printer-parser-for-DPU411TYPE2-printer/README.md

-# Below is all from the original project, it may not be 100% accurate and references aloot of things relavent to the original that may have been modified for my use case
+# Below is all from the original project, it may not be 100% accurate and references aloot of things relevant to the original that may have been modified for my use case

 # Arduino Gameboy Printer Emulator (V3)